Dermisfit0301/Slackathon-Fraudwatch-Misfit/README.md

 **4.Data cleaning/organizing**

+The unnecessary columns that have no relevance were removed in this section.
+Also extremely high and low values were removed from the dataset.
+Outliers affect the machine learning procedure.

 **5.Feature engineering**

 Here I created new variables like Age using date of birth.
 I split the trans date and time into two seperate columns like transaction date and transaction time.
 I created bins to categorize time of the incident and age groups.
 I removed the unnecessary columns that hamper analysis.
+These new columns created were added to the dataset.

 **6.Exploratory data analysis**